This salmon almondine is made with pan-seared salmon topped with buttery, golden almond slices for a delicious seafood dinner.

 - Pat salmon dry.
 Sprinkle fillets on both sides with salt and pepper.

 - Increase heat to medium.
-Add the olive oil to the pan.
+Add remaining 1 tablespoon butter and the olive oil to the pan.
 (If using an extremely fatty type of salmon, such as King salmon, skip the olive oil).Place the fillets in the pan and cook 2-4 minutes, depending on the thickness of the fillets.As the fish cooks, the flesh will begin to turn opaque from the bottom up.
 When the fish has cooked halfway through, it's ready to flip.Avoid touching the fish until the fish is ready to flip.

 - Use a thin metal spatula to test the fish.
 If you can slide the spatula under the fish without the fish sticking to the pan, it's ready to flip.
 If the fillets won't release- give them another 30 seconds.
 They'll release when they've finished cooking.Cook fish another 2-4 minutes until done.
 Timing will depend on the thickness of the fillet.
 (Watch the sides of the fillets to see when the fish is done cooking.
 It's finished as soon as there are no more translucent patches and it's fully opaque.)